fiskaltrust/rollout-doc/technical-operations/middleware/network-requirements.md

 ### Additional access permissions

-In some countries, the Middleware uses external 3rd party endpoints in some cases, which are described in this section.
-This is currently only the case when using cloud TSSs in Germany.
+This section describes external 3rd party endpoints that the Middleware uses in some cases.
+This usage is currently only the case when using cloud TSSs in Germany.

 import HostsAT from '../../_markets/at/technical-operations/middleware/network-requirements/_hosts.mdx';
 import HostsFR from '../../_markets/fr/technical-operations/middleware/network-requirements/_hosts.mdx';